pombredanne/jkarn-pub-test/README.md

 Now let's take the average delay for each airline and sort it&mdash;`sorted_avg_normalized_delay_airline`.
 Interestingly, most of the numbers are negative, which means that planes tend to make up time in the air--the departure delay is generally bigger than the arrival delay.
 The sorted list tells us which airlines would perform best if all airports were created equal.

+## What Webpages was NASA Serving in 1995?
+This project is an example of parsing Apache logs to find the most-served resources by date.
+It takes a sample of two month's worth of logs from
+NASA Kennedy Space Center's web server in 1995 and finds for each date the number of requests served, the number of bytes served, and the top 10 resources served.
+It can take a parameter ORDERING equal to either 'num_requests', to rank resources by the number of requests served, or 'num_bytes', to rank resources by number of bytes served.

+The output is not particularly interesting (though it was a bit surprising that NASA was serving hundreds of megabytes a day of video files all the way back in 1995), but the project demonstrates some tricky Pig concepts such as how to use group by a heirarchy of keys
+(in this case, first by URI and then by date) and how to use a nested FOREACH statement.